O’Keefe Video: Anti-Trump Group Denies Planning To Disrupt The ‘Deploraball’ With Stink Bombs

-A new hidden-camera video from conservative muckraker James O’Keefe and his Project Veritas group purports to show anti-Trump activists planning to set off stink bombs at a pro-Trump event at the National Press Club on Thursday.
+A new hidden-camera video from conservative muckraker James O’Keefe and his Project Veritas group purports to show anti-Trump activists planning to set off stink bombs at a pro-Trump inauguration event at the National Press Club on Thursday.

 The D.C.
 Anti-Fascist Coalition, which apparently is part of the #DisruptJ20 umbrella organization that plans what it calls a festival of resistance on Inauguration Day for massive demonstrations to derail the ceremonies, says it was purposely feeding false information to O’Keefe’s undercover operative, however.

-The Deploraball — which is a callback to Hillary Clinton’s famous “basket of deplorables” remark about Trump supporters — is an inaugural party on January 19, the night before Donald Trump is sworn in, for about 1,000 pro-Trump grassroots activists and social media luminaries who backed Trump.
+The Deploraball — which is a callback to Hillary Clinton’s famous “basket of deplorables” remark about Trump supporters — is an inaugural party on January 19, the night before Donald Trump is sworn in, for about 1,000 pro-Trump grassroots activists and social media luminaries who backed Trump for president.

-At one point in the footage embedded below, an activist discusses allegedly deploying a point of butryic acid (a.k.a. stink bombs) into the HVAC system of the National Press Club during the party.
-Triggering the venue’s fire-alarm sprinkler systems to send the Deploraball attendees out into the freezing cold is another scheme that the activists allegedly consider on the O’Keefe Project Veritas undercover video.
+At one point in the footage embedded below, an activist discusses allegedly deploying a point of butyric acid (a.k.a. stink bombs) into the HVAC system of the National Press Club during the party.
+Triggering the venue’s fire alarm sprinkler systems to send the Deploraball attendees out into the freezing cold is another scheme that the activists allegedly consider on the O’Keefe Project Veritas undercover video.

 Go ahead @lukefromdc and @lacymacauley.
 Lie to the FBI.
 Tell it to the Judge. #Makemyday pic.twitter.com/Wq3RCDbt5E